List of Sports Journalism Colleges and Schools

 How to Select a Sports Journalism School

 Schools may offer a sports journalism concentration as part of a bachelor's or master's degree program.
-Students will need to assess their academic path and pursue the sports journalism concentration at either the undergraduate or graduate level.
+Students will need to assess their academic path and pursue the sports journalism concentration at either the undergraduate or the graduate level.

-Programs in Sports Journalism
+Sports Journalism Program Overviews

 Bachelor's Degree Programs